prachithakor08/prachithakor08/README.md

 # 👋 About Me
-I am a junior undergraduate **Information Technology student at Bharati Vidyapeeth's College of Engineering for Women, Pune.**
+I am a junior undergraduate Information Technology student at Bharati Vidyapeeth's College of Engineering for Women, Pune.
 I love working with new technologies and aim to stay as adaptable as possible.
-💡 *“We can do anything, Believe it!”*
+💡 “We can do anything, Believe it!”

-I’m passionate about **problem-solving**, full-stack development, and leveraging **AI/ML** to build impactful solutions.
+I’m passionate about problem-solving, full-stack development, and leveraging AI/ML to build impactful solutions.
 💬 Feel free to ask me anything related to Full-Stack, DSA, Databases, or Cloud Computing!

+📊 You can also check out my <a href="https://codolio.com/profile/prachi.thakor__">Codolio Profile Link</a> — a summary of all my solved questions from various competitive programming platforms.

 ---